A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Nonlinear Cavity Spectroscopy Under Strong Light-Matter Coupling

-This involvement of spectral diffusion can make transient spectroscopy of inhomogeneously broadened systems challenging to interpret, as Pyles \textit{et al}.\cite{pyles2024} have also discussed.
-Spectral diffusion timescales depend sensitively on the specific molecular system and its environment.
-In addition, molecules lying in the wings of the distribution may undergo spectral diffusion at very different rates than those at the center.
-Thoughtful modeling will be necessary as the field determines best practices for extracting the dynamics of inhomogeneous intracavity absorbers moving forward.
+The involvement of spectral diffusion certainly complicates the transient spectroscopy of inhomogeneously-broadened intracavity systems, as Pyles \textit{et al}.\cite{pyles2024} have also discussed.
+Spectral diffusion timescales depend sensitively on the specific molecular system and its environment, and molecules in the wings of the distribution may undergo spectral diffusion at different rates than those at the center.
+If spectral diffusion outcompetes population relaxation, it may be challenging to detect the early-time spectral hole burning.
+Spectral diffusion and population relaxation timescales may also be similar in many systems and therefore difficult to disentangle.
+In addition, if one considers more realistic systems where the homogeneous and inhomogeneous linewidths are comparable, the signatures of spectral hole burning will be smeared out.
+Thoughtful modeling of these effects will be necessary to determine best practices for analyzing the dynamics of inhomogeneously-broadened intracavity absorbers.

-It is worth noting that we have glossed over several other subtleties that crop up in real experiments here.
-We have neglected early-time dynamics within the cavity photonic lifetime, the appearance of excited state absorption signals, transient absorption artifacts arising from the mirror coatings, and the response of the background refractive index and cavity length to optical pumping.
+We close this section by noting that we have glossed over several other subtleties that crop up in real-world experiments.
+We have neglected early-time dynamics within the cavity photonic lifetime, spectral congestion from excited state absorption signals, transient artifacts arising from the mirror coatings, and the response of the background refractive index and cavity length to optical pumping.
 We have also assumed a uniform broadband pump spectrum, while in reality, transient signals will depend sensitively on the spectral shape of the pump.
 For instance, narrowband pump pulses are sometimes used to separately excite each polariton band; for inhomogeneous species, such schemes result in smaller Rabi contraction and hole burning only in regions of overlap between the pump spectrum and cavity transmission spectrum.
 We have also assumed here that the pump and probe beams strike the cavity at the same normal incidence angle.
 In a non-collinear pump-probe geometry, the two beams would experience different optical filtering conditions due to the angle-dependence of the cavity spectrum.
-These are all important factors to consider in simulations of experimental cavity data.
+These are all important factors to consider in simulations of experimental data.